 Do you ever feel unsure about what content to create and share or how to choose content marketing topics?
 Do you find it hard to keep a constant stream of ideas flowing?
-It can get difficult and exhausting when you constantly have to think about new content that your audience craves.
-Do not fret, we’ve all been there!
+It can get complicated and exhausting when you constantly have to think about new content that your audience craves.
+Do not fret; we’ve all been there!
 There will come a time when we start running out of ideas, but it’s not the end of the world.
 Pause for a moment, take a step back, and re-evaluate your content marketing strategy before moving forward again.

 Documenting Your Content Strategy

 Documenting your content strategy goes beyond the surface of what content you’re creating.
-You need to ask yourself why you’re creating it, who you’re creating it for, what channels you’ll use to support and how it will support your content marketing strategy.
+You need to ask yourself why you’re creating it, whom you’re creating it for, what channels you’ll use to support it, and how it will support your content marketing strategy.
 Did you know that only 42% of content marketers document their content marketing strategy?

-Define and understand your organizational goals
+1. Define and understand your organizational goals

-Use your analytics
+2. Use your analytics

 After looking back at the organizational goals for your content marketing strategy, make use of your analytics to pinpoint what your audience likes.
-If you ever feel stuck choosing the right topics for your content, select your top-performing content pieces and try a new spin on an old favourite.
+If you ever feel stuck choosing the right topics for your content, select your top-performing content pieces and try a new spin on an old favorite.

-Analytics can help guide your decision making when it comes to your content marketing strategy.
+Analytics can help guide your decision-making when it comes to your content marketing strategy.
 A useful tool that many businesses are exploring nowadays is a fully integrated content management system (CMS).
 For instance, Hubspot’s content management system allows content marketers to create and manage their content at ease, optimize their content to drive results, and track the performance of their content.

 You can also access your social media insights and analytics to make informed decisions when brainstorming new content ideas.
 Once you’ve identified your top posts, see if there is a common topic among them.
-Does a particular content type (e.g. text, image, video) consistently perform better than others?
+Does a particular content type (e.g., text, image, video) consistently perform better than others?
 You may also want to analyze the level of engagement (e.g. likes, comments) on these posts.

-Ask your audience
+3. Ask your audience

 There are multiple ways you can go about this.
 It can be as simple as setting up a poll or posting a question on one of your social media channels.
 Ask your followers what type of content they want to see and leave room for open-ended replies.